xieyaoyue/tp/docs/UserGuide.md

 * The abbreviation of `MONTH` is case sensitive.
 The system only accepts the abbreviation of `MONTH` with the first three letters, and the first letter is capitalised.
 Example: `Jul` for July or `Oct` for October.

-* The system has the feature of a currency converter, but it only supports currency conversion for SGD to USD, or USD to SGD, or SGD to CNY, or CNY to SGD.
+* The system only supports three different currencies including SGD, USD and CNY.

 * The default currency of the system is SGD, but after calling `convert` feature, the default currency will be changed to the currency you have converted to.